joshrp/moonlight-docs/Frequently-Asked-Questions.md

 You can add an option to stream your full desktop [using these steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-moonlight-to-stream-your-entire-desktop).

 If you're using the PC client, you can also enable remote desktop mouse mode in the Moonlight settings for a seamless mouse experience when using other apps along with Moonlight.

+## Can I use special input hardware like flight sticks, steering wheels, gyros, etc?

+Yes, but not with Moonlight itself.
+GameStream only supports passing gamepad input via virtual Xbox 360 controllers to the host PC.
+This means special input devices connected to the Moonlight client like flight sticks, steering wheels, etc. cannot be directly passed through to the host PC.

+To pass through those special devices to your host PC, we recommend [VirtualHere](https://virtualhere.com/) which can pass through 1 USB device for free, or more with the paid version.

 ## Is Moonlight secure?